PatLeosrisook/Porfolio/Frontends/React/age_calculator/README.md

 # How to run project
-Visit [The site](http://patleosrisook.github.io/Age-Calculator/) or in case where link doesn't work, direct to this folder and run `npm install` (if no node_module) then run `npm start`
+Visit [The site](http://patleosrisook.github.io/Age-Calculator/) or in case where link doesn't work, direct to this folder on your terminal and run `npm install` (if no node_module) then run `npm start`
 ### Built with

 - HTML5 markup